 Now, time to share some truths, thoughts and whatnot!

 1. What do you learn?

 For both courses, you will learn a lot of things on English as a language, linguistics, and literature.
 The only difference is that if you’re getting the ECW degree, you will have a module on Creative Writing too.
 Students taking ELL will get a choice to either take Creative Writing as their optional module, or any other module (depending on availability/module convener).
 Yes, you can even take modules outside of the School of English.
 I’ve friends from ELL taking modules from other schools in the Faculty of Arts and Social Sciences.
-I’m not certain if one can take modules from other faculties, but no harm in asking the lecturers if you can.
+I’m not certain if one can take modules from other faculties, but no harm in asking the lecturers if you can or can’t.

 To get a clearer understanding of the modules in both courses, again, do check out the university’s website.

 There seems to be a general connotation that lecturers who teach English in private universities—especially those with origins in the UK, Canada, or USA—in Malaysia, have to/should be white/western because English would be their first language (or at least, their homeland’s).
 Well, I have to break this to you: knowledge isn’t limited to specific races only.
 I’ve lecturers who are local, lecturers from the Middle East, and I’ve lecturers from Canada, USA and UK as well.
 They’re all knowledgeable in their own rights.
 Whether they’re good or not, depends on your views, expectations and such.